privacybydesign/irma-documentation/docs/overview.md

 Technically, IRMA attribute-based signatures are very similar to disclosure proofs.
 As mentioned earlier IRMA disclosures use a challenge-response protocol: the verifier generates a random number called the nonce and sends it to the IRMA app, whose response has to take this nonce into account in a precise fashion (this is achieved using the [Fiat-Shamir heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic)).
 More precisely, the disclosure proof is a digital signature on the nonce that was used; if the nonce was freshly generated then the verifier can be sure that the attribute owner is actually present instead of replaying an earlier or eavesdropped disclosure proof.
 An IRMA attribute-based signature is the same except that not a nonce but an actual message is signed (or rather its SHA256 hash).

 Currently IRMA only supports creating attribute-based signatures on strings, although we plan to support other types of documents as well.
-They can be created using [irma_js](https://github.com/privacybydesign/irma_js) and verified using the [IRMA API server](https://github.com/privacybydesign/irma_api_server) almost the same as disclosure proofs.
-A desktop application to create a request for IRMA attribute-based signatures is [in development](https://github.com/privacybydesign/irma_signature_app).
+They can be created using [irmajs](https://github.com/privacybydesign/irmajs) and verified using [IRMA servers](what-is-irma#irma-servers) almost the same as disclosure proofs.
 An online demo (using [demo attributes](https://demo.irmacard.org/tomcat/irma_api_server/examples/issue-all.html)) is available [here](https://demo.irmacard.org/tomcat/irma_api_server/examples/sign.html).

 ## IRMA security properties